-It is a secure tunnel to the internet that replaces your IP address with the VPN server’s, effectively masking your location.
+It is a secure tunnel to the internet that replaces your IP address with the VPN server’s, effectively masking your location and safeguarding your online activities from potential risks associated with what can be done with your IP address.
 The encrypted connection helps hide your browsing history from anyone interested in your data.
 For a slight decrease in speed compared to Tor, that is.

 Last but not least, a VPN connection can offer more benefits: it helps to block ads and provides a Kill Switch that disables your internet connection if your VPN disconnects.
 It also bypasses geo-restrictions which can be helpful abroad on a holiday or a work trip.